 The main purpose of price optimization in retail is to optimize prices at the right time for maximizing revenue.
-The process helps retailers understand the dynamics of market pricing, analyze where they fall within their competitive landscape and increase prices to maximize profit where possible all while reducing prices to boost revenue and sales volume.
+The process helps retailers understand the dynamic pricing, analyze where they fall within their competitive landscape and increase prices to maximize profit where possible all while reducing prices to boost revenue and sales volume.

 Here’s a real-life example: After experiencing intense competition and high price volatility in the market, a leading retailer in Sporting Goods approached us for Price Intelligence Solutions.

 The retailer accepted our price change recommendation of once every 30 days (or monthly).
 Sales for the updated prices increased by an average of 36% within the first 10 days after each reset.
 Nonetheless, before each following update, revenue decreased steadily from day 10 to day 30.